Evaluating an Amazon Personalize solution version with metrics - Amazon Personalize

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Evaluating a solution version with metrics
+Evaluating an Amazon Personalize solution version with metrics

 You can evaluate the performance of your solution version through offline and online metrics.
 Online metrics are the empirical results you observe in your users' interactions with real-time recommendations.
 For example, you might record your users' click-through rate as they browse your catalog.
 You are responsible for generating and recording any online metrics.